How many pieces you have on stock?

 You have the right to cancel the purchase contract within 14 working days without any reason.

-The cancellation period will expire after 14 days from the day on which you acquire, or a third party other than the carrier and indicated by you acquires, physical possession of the goods.
+The cancellation period will expire after 14 days from the day you acquire, or a third party other than the carrier and indicated by you acquires, physical delivery of the goods.